darikoneil/In-Vivo-Imaging-Pipeline/README.md

-# Pipeline for Analysis of Calcium Imaging
+# Pipeline for Managing and Analyzing Calcium Imaging Data

-Additional Dependencies:

-CUDA
-CUTENSOR

-conda env create -f [path to environment.yml file]